kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 	bantime = 14400
 	findtime = 14400
 ````
 Note: Docker uses the FORWARD chain instead of the default INPUT chain.
-Therefore replace the `banaction` line the following `action` when using Docker:
+Therefore replace the `banaction` line with the following `action` when using Docker:
 ```
 	action = iptables-allports[name=bitwarden_rs, chain=FORWARD]
 ```